roxaaams/schlaby-asp/README.md

 This is an extended version of Schlably to support in-tree precedence relations for ASP (Assembly Scheduling Problem) instances.
 This version includes the following changes.
 More details about the original Schlably can be found below in this README.

+Currently, only the indirect encoding was modified to support in-tree precedence relations.
+The direct encoding is not supported yet.

 ## Data Generation

 Data processing and generation are adapted to parse and generate instances with in-tree precedence relations.
 The precedence relations are generated based on the in-tree structure of Bill-of-Material (BOM) file.